robertwayne/frostblink/README.md

 Don't use it yet.

+## GNOME x11 System Stutter

+Due to an issue in one of the underlying libraries in GNOME, you may need to patch your mutter version in order to avoid a system stutter every time you send virtual input.
+You can use my [libmutter-fix](https://github.com/robertwayne/libmutter-fix) script to attempt to patch & recompile libmutter, or patch it manually with [this guide](https://gitlab.gnome.org/GNOME/gnome-shell/-/issues/1858#note_818548).

 ## Contributing

 I'm open to any suggestions, bug reports, or contributions.
 If you wish to contribute, it is preferable to open an issue first (unless it is small), as many things will be changing very quickly.